InfiniteVest/InfiniteVest/README.md

 # InfiniteVest
-A project to create a Headgum script archive.
+A project to create a HeadGum script archive.